colabottles/toddl/posts/an-event-apart-boston-2017.md

 description: The wrap-up article I authored in 2017 after An Event Apart.
 date: 2017-05-20
 tags:
+  - conference
-  - conferences
+  - boston
 layout: layouts/post.njk
 ---

-## An Event Apart Boston 2017, Boston, MA
+### An Event Apart Boston 2017, Boston, MA

 Well, I finally have some free time to sit down and collect my thoughts about the past couple of weeks that have been a whirlwind of activity.
 Here, however, is the wrap-up for An Event Apart that took place this past Monday through Wednesday.